openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

          {}
      function foo (di: DerivedInterface) {
-       let bi: BaseInterface = new DerivedClass() /* DerivedClass is a subtype of BaseInterface */
+       let bi: BaseInterface = new DerivedClass() /* DerivedClass is compatible with BaseInterface */
-       bi = di /* DerivedInterface is a subtype of BaseInterface */
+       bi = di // DerivedInterface is compatible with BaseInterface }
-    }

 The only exception is the cast to type *never* that is forbidden.
 This cast is